astropy/astropy/docs/time/index.rst

   >>> t[1]
   <Time object: scale='utc' format='isot' value=2010-01-01T00:00:00.000>

-The ``format`` argument specifies how to interpret the input values, e.g. ISO or JD or Unix time.
-The ``scale`` argument specifies the `time scale`_ for the values, e.g. UTC or TT or UT1.
+The ``format`` argument specifies how to interpret the input values (e.g., ISO, JD, or Unix time).
+The ``scale`` argument specifies the `time scale`_ for the values (e.g., UTC, TT, or UT1).
 The ``scale`` argument is optional and defaults to UTC except for `Time from epoch formats`_.

+..
+EXAMPLE END

 We could have written the above as::

   >>> t = Time(times, format='isot')

-When the format of the input can be unambiguously determined then the ``format`` argument is not required, so we can simplify even further::
+When the format of the input can be unambiguously determined the ``format`` argument is not required, so we can simplify even further::

   >>> t = Time(times)

-Now let's get the representation of these times in the JD and MJD formats by requesting the corresponding |Time| attributes::
+Now we can get the representation of these times in the JD and MJD formats by requesting the corresponding |Time| attributes::

   >>> t.jd  # doctest: +FLOAT_CMP